Most interesting landmarks of Fiji

 - Archaeological heritage and legends.
-Archaeology of Fiji is diverse.
-There are monuments left by extinct cultures, but there are monuments which are part of living, exciting legends.
-Everyone here should obey to the taboo rules – even white people have learned this!
+The archaeology of Fiji is diverse.
+There are monuments left by extinct cultures, but there are monuments that are part of living, exciting legends.
+Everyone here should obey the taboo rules – even white people have learned this!

 Featured: Savusavu Hot springs

 There are several groups of hot springs in Fiji, but the best known are Savusavu Hot springs.
 Today these springs are fervently boiling but at the end of the 19th century here formed even impressive, 12 – 18 m high geysers.

 Of all the island groups in the outer Pacific none surpass the Fijis in their rare combination of beautiful scenery and interesting natives.
 The islands are upon the opposite side of the world from England, for the meridian of 180° passes through the center of the group crossing the island of Taviuni… That dauntless old rover, Abel Jansen Tasman, discovered them in 1643 on his way from Tonga in the Heemskirk and Zeehaan and named them “Prince William’s Islands” and “Heemskirk’s Shoals.”